joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Add your account to the: WebJEA-Admins group.

-Navigate to your WebJEA scripts folder, in my case I set it up under: c:\\WebJEA\\Scripts:
+Navigate to your WebJEA scripts folder, in my case I set it up under c:\\WebJEA\\Scripts:

 ![](/uploads/webjea_scripts.png)

+Before we go any further, take a Backup of the config.json file, rename it to "config.bak".

+I recommend using Visual Studio Code to edit the config.json, to help avoid any syntax issues.

+Now right click config.json and Open it